Frequently Asked Questions

 -

-Your mentor will give you feedback on your research and direct you to additional resources via weekly hour-long calls.
-As well as sharing career opportunities, they can also connect you with other researchers in the field.
-Your mentor is also the best person to ask questions about where to publish your research, if you intend to do so.
+Your mentor will provide feedback on your research and steer you towards the most relevant resources through a weekly, hour-long call.
+As well as perhaps sharing career opportunities, they can introduce you to collaborators and advisors in the field.
+Your mentor is the best person to advise on publication strategy, where to submit, timing, scope, and venue fit, should you choose to publish.

 -

-Your Research Manager (RM) is part of ERA's core team, and provides regular project management support alongside (in some cases where your RM’s domain expertise also overlaps with your project) research-specific feedback.
-Your Mentor is an external domain expert specifically matched to your research area who offers specialised subject matter expertise.
-Our RMs themselves are active researchers in the field, who have either been/could be ERA mentors themselves.
+Your Research Manager (RM), a member of ERA’s core team, provides regular project management and, where their expertise overlaps with your project, targeted research feedback.
+Your Mentor is an external domain expert matched to your project who offers specialised subject-matter guidance.
+Our RMs are active researchers and, in many cases, past or prospective ERA mentors.

 -